-Almost forgotten by the turn of the 2000s, Graham Kerr was the celebrity chef of the 1970s.
-He became famous for his one show, the “Galloping Gourmet."
-455 episodes were filmed in all.
+Graham Kerr was the celebrity chef of the 1970s.
+He became famous for his one show, the “Galloping Gourmet”, though he later disowned it.
+In all, 455 episodes were filmed.

 There was butter, cream, wine and laughter.
 During the run of “The Galloping Gourmet”, Weight Watchers named him “public enemy number one” and sent him a broken spoon.
 He was considered outrageous for the times.
 While making a chicken dish, he’d say “All right, ladies!
 Throw your breasts into the pan.”
 He joked, played camp and laughed with his viewers, and never minded making himself the object of laughs.
 His episodes went so fast that no one was ever really able to write the recipes down.

 Then, it all changed.
 He had a car accident, and found Jesus and low-fat.
 He became a member of the International Church of the Foursquare Gospel and an honorary life member of the American Dietetic Association.
-He has become (as of 2007) a public speaker at hospitals and for organizations, health programmes and rehab centres, and has set up his own corporation called “Kerr Corporation.”
+He became a public speaker at hospitals and for organizations, health programmes and rehab centres, and has set up his own corporation called “Kerr Corporation.”
 He partners with American Dietetic Association for projects, and does radio / TV spots for the American National Cancer Institute on healthy fruit and vegetables.

 A naturalized American citizen, he lives in Mount Vernon, Washington.

 His favourite spices are garlic, ginger, lemongrass and lemon.